MicrosoftDocs/winrt-api/windows.ui.xaml.controls/progressbar.md

 + Set [IsIndeterminate](progressbar_isindeterminate.md) to **true** to display a repeating pattern.
 An alternative control to use for indeterminate progress is a [ProgressRing](progressring.md).
 + Set [IsIndeterminate](progressbar_isindeterminate.md) to **false** to fill the bar based on a value.
 When [IsIndeterminate](progressbar_isindeterminate.md) is **false**, you specify the range with the [Minimum](../windows.ui.xaml.controls.primitives/rangebase_minimum.md) and [Maximum](../windows.ui.xaml.controls.primitives/rangebase_maximum.md) properties.
 By default [Minimum](../windows.ui.xaml.controls.primitives/rangebase_minimum.md) is 0 and [Maximum](../windows.ui.xaml.controls.primitives/rangebase_maximum.md) is 100.
 To specify the progress value, you set the [Value](../windows.ui.xaml.controls.primitives/rangebase_value.md) property.

+### Control style and template

+You can modify the default [Style](../windows.ui.xaml/style.md) and [ControlTemplate](controltemplate.md) to give the control a unique appearance.
+For information about modifying a control's style and template, see [XAML styles](/windows/apps/design/style/xaml-styles).
+XAML also includes resources that you can use to modify the colors of a control in different visual states without modifying the control template.
+Modifying these resources is preferred to setting properties such as [Background](control_background.md) and [Foreground](control_foreground.md).
+For more info, see the [Light-weight styling](/windows/apps/design/style/xaml-styles#lightweight-styling) section of the [XAML styles](/windows/apps/design/style/xaml-styles) article.

+**WinUI Styles (recommended):** Use [Microsoft.UI.Xaml.Controls.ProgressBar](/windows/winui/api/microsoft.ui.xaml.controls.progressbar).

+**Non-WinUI styles:** When you use the built-in styles, the default style, template, and resources that define the look of the control are included in the generic.xaml file.
+For design purposes, generic.xaml is available in the \(Program Files)\Windows Kits\10\DesignTime\CommonConfiguration\Neutral\UAP\ &lt;SDK version&gt;\Generic folder from a Windows SDK installation.
+Light-weight styling resources are available starting in Windows 10, version 1607 (SDK 14393).
+Styles and resources from different versions of the SDK might have different values.

 ### Notes for Windows 8.x